Get Data - Weather (Object Storage)

 This example assumes no prior experience with q/kdb+; replace the url provided with any other Object Storage url to gain similar results.

 1. Create and deploy a database

 To use a pipeline, your database must be deployed and active.

 2. Import Data

-Open the import wizard by clicking [+] in the ribbon menu or from the left-hand icon menu or Overview page.
-Then click Start Import.
+Open the import wizard by selecting 2.
+Import from the Overview page.
+Next, you will be prompted to select a reader node.
 The import process creates a pipeline; a pipeline is a connection of nodes to read data from source, transform to a kdb+ compatible format, then write to a kdb Insights Enterprise database.

 3. Select a Reader